IBM/watson-streaming-stt/README.rst

 Credentials
 ===========

 You'll need to sign up for the `Watson STT service`_.
-As of Jan 2017, bluemix accounts get 1000 minutes / month free.
+As of Sept 2018, IBM Cloud accounts get 100 minutes / month free.

-In order to connect to the Watson streaming server you need username and password.
-You can find these on your bluemix console for the service you have added.
-The username looks like a UUID, the password looks like a hash.
+In order to connect to the Watson streaming server you need an API Key, and to specify which region your speech to text service was provisioned in (there are different gateways per region).
+You can find these on your IBM Cloud console for the service you have added.

 Copy speech.cfg.example to speech.cfg to ensure that's valid.